-UON Graduate Research has compiled a list of Frequently Asked Questions for future and current HDR candidates.
+UON Graduate Research has compiled five lists of Frequently Asked Questions for future and current HDR candidates.

 Future students may have queries regarding the eligibility requirements, costs and funding available for HDR programs, and how to lodge an application.

 Current students may seek guidance on how to get started with their HDR - i.e. enrolment, induction and collecting their free laptop; progressing through their degree - i.e. applying for ethics clearance, achieving confirmation and accessing ongoing support; making changes to their candidature - i.e. to their enrolment status, supervisory team or HDR program; and upon nearing completion - i.e. submitting a thesis, the examination process and graduating from UON.